-Issues Management/Mitigation Responsible for Mitigation Responsible for Monitoring/ Supervision Frequency Ensure that machinery is in a good state of maintenance.
+Issues Management/Mitigation Responsible for Mitigation Responsible for Monitoring/ Supervision Frequency equipment by using vehicle silencers, fitting jackhammers with noise-reducing mufflers, and portable street barriers the sound impact to surrounding sensitive receptor; Ensure that machinery is in a good state of maintenance.
 Monitor noise levels in potential problem areas, and Maintain maximum sound levels not exceeding 80 decibels (dbA) when measured at a distance of 10 m or more from the vehicle/s.
-6 Storm water Earth, stone and rubble is to be properly disposed of so as not to obstruct natural water pathways over the site i.e. these materials must not be placed in storm water channels, drainage lines Contractor SO-PIU/ ES-PMC, ESMC- PMU, EE - PMU Monthly monitoring During construction, un-channeled flow must be controlled to avoid soil erosion.
-E- DSC, Contractor SO-PIU/ ES-PMC, ESMC- PMU, EE - PMU Monthly monitoring 7 Water quality 22 Avoid stockpiling of earth fill especially during the monsoon season unless covered by tarpaulins or plastic sheets Contractor SO-PIU/ES-PMC, EE -PMU Regular monitoring - monthly Prioritize re-use of excess spoils and materials in the construction works.
-If spoils will be disposed, consult with GMC/PIU on designated disposal areas Contractor SO-PIU/ES-PMC, EE PMU Regular monitoring - monthly Install temporary silt traps or sedimentation basins along the drainage leading to the water bodies Contractor SO-PIU/ES-PMC, EE PMU Regular monitoring - monthly Proper discharge of waste water as generated during development of tube well Contractor SO-PIU/ES-PMC, EE -PMU Regular monitoring - monthly Place storage areas for fuels and lubricants away from any drainage leading to water bodies Contractor SO-PIU/ES-PMC, EE PMU Regular monitoring - monthly
+6 Storm water Earth, stone and rubble is to be properly disposed of so as not to obstruct natural water pathways over the site i.e. these materials must not be placed in storm water channels, drainage lines Contractor SO-PIU/ ES-PMC, ESMC- PMU, Monthly monitoring During construction, un-channeled flow must be controlled to avoid soil erosion.
+E-DSC, Contractor SO-PIU/ ES-PMC, ESMC- PMU, Monthly monitoring 7 Water quality 30 Avoid stockpiling of earth fill especially during the monsoon season unless covered by tarpaulins or plastic sheets Contractor SO-PIU/ES-PMC, ESMC-PMU Regular monitoring - monthly Prioritize re-use of excess spoils and materials in the construction works.
+If spoils will be disposed, consult with GMC/PIU on designated disposal areas Contractor SO-PIU/ES-PMC, ESMC-PMU Regular monitoring - monthly Install temporary silt traps or sedimentation basins along the drainage leading to the water bodies Contractor SO-PIU/ES-PMC, ESMC-PMU Regular monitoring - monthly

-22Water quality is affected by the incorrect handling of substances and materials.
+30Water quality is affected by the incorrect handling of substances and materials.
 Soil erosion and sediment is also detrimental to water quality.
 Mismanagement of polluted run-off from vehicle and plant washing and wind dispersal of dry materials into rivers and watercourses are detrimental to water quality.